 Setting his sights on a public career in law and politics, Deady ran for and won a seat in the territorial legislature in 1850.
 The following year he was elected to the upper house (or Council), over which he was elected presiding officer.
 Throughout the 1850s, Deady developed a wide circle of political friends and patrons.
-Foremost among them was his lifelong friend James Nesmith (U.S. Senator, 1861-1867) and Asahel Bush.
+Foremost among them was his lifelong friend, James Nesmith (U.S. Senator, 1861-1867), and Asahel Bush.
 Bush had emigrated to Oregon in 1850 with the express purpose of organizing and commanding the local Democratic Party.
-To this end,
+To this end, he published the Oregon Statesman in Salem, which became the party's voice and the vehicle through which Bush traded information with correspondents throughout the territory for political support-and, no less, public opposition to those who were not allegiant to what became known as the "Salem Clique."
+Deady was among Bush's most important political agents, especially after Deady moved in 1853 to the Umpqua Valley in Southern Oregon.

-1 See David Alan Johnson, Founding the Far West: California, Oregon, Nevada, 1840-1890 (Berkeley: University of California Press, 1992), 152-153; Malcolm Clark Jr., ed., Pharisee Among the Philistines: The Diary of Judge Matthew P. Deady, 1871-1892 (Portland: Oregon Historical Society, 1975), xxxii-xxxiii; Frances Fuller Victor, History of Oregon; Volume XXX of The Works of Hubert Howe Bancroft (San Francisco: History Company, 1888), II:144.
+1 See David Alan Johnson, Founding the Far West: California, Oregon, Nevada, 1840-1890 (Berkeley, 1992), 152-153; Malcolm Clark, ed., Pharisee Among the Philistines: the Diary of Judge Matthew P. Deady, 1871-1892 (Portland, 1975), xxxii-xxxiii; Frances Fuller Victor, History of Oregon; Volume XXX of The Works of Hubert Howe Bancroft (San Francisco, 1888), II:144.